- Summary of Invasiveness

 Summary of InvasivenessTop of page

 Trypanosoma evansi is a protozoan parasite that is the causative agent of the animal disease surra.
 The disease occurs in a wide area from the northern part of Africa through the Middle East to Southeast Asia; it is thought to have been introduced to the Americas in the 16th century and is now found in much of Latin America except the southernmost parts.
-It is not known to occur in North America (except Mexico), Australia, Europe (except for rare introductions into Spain and France), or northern Russia.
-It affects a very large range of domestic and wild animals; only one case of human infection has been reported.
-It has a significant economic and animal health impact on cattle, camels and other livestock in many countries.
+It is not known to occur in North America (except possibly Mexico), Australia, Europe (except for rare introductions into Spain and France), or northern Russia.
+It affects a very large range of domestic and wild animals; only two cases of human infection have been reported.
+It has a significant economic and animal health impact on horses, cattle, camels and other livestock in many countries.
 T. evansi is mechanically transmitted primarily by several species of haematophagous flies (mainly Tabanids and Stomoxes), but in Latin America the vampire bat (Desmodus rotundus) is a vector and reservoir host.
+Carnivores can become infected by eating infected meat.
 Clinical manifestations of disease include fever, anaemia, loss of appetite, weight loss, nervous signs, abortion, cachexia, and potentially death.
 No vaccine is available.
 Several chemotherapeutic drugs are used for the prophylaxis and treatment of surra; however, drug resistance is known to occur.
-Surra is on the OIE list of notifiable diseases.
+Surra is on the OIE list of multispecies notifiable diseases.

 Taxonomic TreeTop of page

 - Domain: Eukaryota

 - Family: Trypanosomatidae

 - Genus: Trypanosoma

 Notes on Taxonomy and NomenclatureTop of page